neftjs/neft/index.coffee.md

 *Schema* Schema(*Object* schema)
 --------------------------------

-Creates new *Schema* instance.
+Creates *Schema* instance used to validate data.

-Given *schema* object must provides options for each possible property.
+Given *schema* object describes expected structure of the documents.

-Check validators documentation for more information.
+You use validators to specify proper value for each property.

 ```
 new Schema({